The-New-Maps-Project/website/docs/docs8.md

 ### The Grid

 A two dimensional square grid `n x n` from lowest to highest latitute and longitude of a precinct in the state is constructed, each gridspace representing a distinct coordinate on the map between the coordinate extremities.
 Gridspaces are divided equally, for both latitude and longitude, each covering an equal rectangular geographic area.
-The geographic center of the area each gridspace covers is the point that represents the gridspace
+The geographic center of the area each gridspace covers is the point that represents the gridspace.

+The value `n` is referred to as the **grid granularity**.

 ### State Boundaries